 - Sage 100 ERP: An advanced resource-planning platform with comprehensive financial functionality that handles core accounting, manufacturing, distribution, HR management, and much more.

-- NetSuite ERP: A scalable cloud-based solution that organizes fixed assets and manages revenue and inventory using standardized performance indicators.
+- NetSuite ERP: A scalable cloud-based solution for small business that organizes fixed assets and manages revenue and inventory using standardized performance indicators.

 - NetSuite OneWorld: A smart on-demand platform that addresses real-time global management for small and mid-sized businesses.